 - Change up your social crowd with non-drinking companions.

 - Find healthier ways to manage stress.

 - Create a new non-alcoholic, go-to drink order.

 Need Help to Quit Drinking?

 If you struggle with alcohol and find that it’s too hard to quit drinking during Dry January on your own, you may need professional help.
-At Gateway Foundation, our evidence-based treatment will help you embark on your recovery journey from alcohol addiction.
+At Gateway, our evidence-based treatment will help you embark on your recovery journey from alcohol addiction.
 Contact us today to learn more.